 John Terino is a professor of Comparative Military Strategy and the Chair of the Department of Airpower at the Air Command and Staff College.
-Jacqueline E. Whitt is Professor of Strategy at the U.S. Army War College and the Editor-in-Chief of WAR ROOM.
+Jacqueline E. Whitt is an Associate Professor of Strategy at the U.S. Army War College and the Editor-in-Chief of WAR ROOM.
 The views expressed in this presentation are those of the speakers and do not necessarily reflect those of the U.S. Army War College, U.S. Army, or Department of Defense.

 Photo Description: Air Corps Tactical School (ACTS) Class of 1933-1934.
 From September 1931 to June 1941, the ACTS provided professional military education to field grade officers and developed airpower doctrine.
 The War Department suspended classes in July 1941 and closed the school in October 1942 with the onset of World War II.

 Photo Credit: U.S. Air Force photo, Air University History Office